Revlon Logo

 Revlon Logo 1935

 The brand logo is wordy.
 The name is written in capital letters and curved like a rainbow.
-The brand’s name came from a modified surname of the project’s mastermind Charles Revson.
+The brand’s name came from a modified version of the surname of the project’s mastermind, Charles Revson.
 The letter “s” was changed to “l” to honor the second important participant, the chemist Charles Lachman.
-It was as if he stood in the middle between the brothers, splitting their last name in half, as the team included another Revson – Joseph, a pragmatic businessman.
+It was as if he stood in the middle between the brothers, splitting their last name in half, as the team included another Revson Joseph, a pragmatic businessman.

 The technique was unusual and original for the time.
-The result was a unique word, which in Esperanto meant “dream.”
+The result was a unique Esperanto word meaning “dream.”
 Relying on this lexical play, the founder claimed that the company was selling a dream.
 And the style of the inscription matched that idea.

 The letters of the name are airy and light, woven with thin threads.
-They are reminiscent of the stream of varnish with which the brand’s name was written out.
+They are reminiscent of the varnish stream in which the brand’s name was written out.
 The rainbow curve conveyed a great mood and told about a rich palette of colors.
 In the first years, the company specialized in nail polish and constantly expanded the number of shades.

 The smooth letters, with no slant, spoke of a focus on one product.